Sabermetrics: Advancements since 1985

 Bill James' two books, The Bill James Historical Baseball Abstract (1985) and Win Shares (2002) have continued to advance the field of sabermetrics.
 The work of his former assistant Rob Neyer, who later became a senior writer at ESPN.com and national baseball editor of SBNation, also contributed to popularizing sabermetrics since the mid-1980s.

 Nate Silver, a former writer and managing partner of Baseball Prospectus, invented PECOTA (Player Empirical Comparison and Optimization Test Algorithm) in 2002–2003, introducing it to the public in the book Baseball Prospectus in 2003.
 It assumes that the careers of similar players will follow a similar trajectory.

 Beginning in the 2007 baseball season, MLB started looking at technology to record detailed information regarding each pitch that is thrown in a game.
 This became known as the PITCHf/x system, which uses video cameras to record pitch speed at its release point and crossing the plate, location, and angle (if any) of a break.

+In 2015, MLB introduced Statcast, which utilizes high speed cameras to track and quantify swings, pitches, and batted balls in all stadiums.

 FanGraphs is a website that utilizes this information and other play-by-play data to publish advanced baseball statistics and graphics.